RobertoPrevato/K8sStudies/docs/kind/postgresql.md

 [**PostgreSQL**](https://www.postgresql.org/) database for local development.
 It covers:

 - [X] Running PostgreSQL for development in Docker without Kubernetes.
+- [X] Running PostgreSQL for development in Docker and Kubernetes, without a load balancer.
-- [X] Running PostgreSQL for development in Docker and Kubernetes, using a manifest.
+- [X] Running PostgreSQL for development in Docker and Kubernetes, with a load balancer.

 This is relatively simple to set up and sufficient for local development, but has the limitations of not supporting automatic failovers, backups, or scaling, and it is not suitable for production.
-To run a PostgreSQL environment in Kubernetes that is suitable for production or to _mimic_ a production environment, I plan to later study how to use one of the available [_Operators_](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for PostgreSQL, such as:
+To run a PostgreSQL environment in Kubernetes that is suitable for production or to mimic a production environment, I plan to later study how to use one of the available [_Operators_](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for PostgreSQL, such as: